-Following on from their classes in 2017 and January this year, we plan to cover chapter 3 this time around.
-You can catch up with Chapters 1 and 2 here if you wish.
-Those of you who studied in 2017 with us with Jan Willis will remember how inspiring this text is.
-(And if you missed that event, you can catch up here.)
+Following on from their classes in 2017 and 2019 we plan to cover chapter 4 this time around.
+You can catch up with the earlier teachings here if you wish.

 “If I have any understanding of compassion and the practice of the bodhisattva path, it is entirely on the basis of this text that I possess it.”